 It’s far too easy to get stuck in a funk mindset where the smallest things can irritate you.
 By mid-year, I’d start to feel that little nag in the back of my mind that would start focusing on the ridiculous things my students were doing.
 It made me miserable.
-Adding positive notes for students to my weekly routine helped quiet that nag and made me a better teacher all around.
+Adding positive notes for students to my weekly routine helped quiet that nag and made me a better teacher.

 How I Got Started with Positive Notes for Students

-I wrote a quick note and stuck it inside the student’s desk along with a piece of candy, raffle ticket, or school buck for them to find later.
+I wrote a quick note and stuck it inside the student’s desks along with a piece of candy, raffle ticket, or school buck for them to find later.
 I also took a picture of the note and sent it to the student’s parents through ClassDojo’s messenger.
 If I had a few extra minutes to spare, I’d include a message thanking them for sharing their incredible child with me.